 There are many ways to convert your image to monochrome, and the only ‘right’ way is the one that gives you the result you’re after.

 If you want to take control of your conversion, the black and white tools in Lightroom and Photoshop are ideal.
-The B&W panel offers eight colour sliders.
-These let you fine-tune the brightness of individual colour ranges, so you get to decide how bright the blues in a sky, the greens in foliage or any other element should be.
-You can either use the sliders to control colours, or grab the target tool and drag up or down over parts of the image to change the brightness of the colours in that part of the frame.
+In Lightroom the B&W panel offers eight colour sliders.
+These let you fine-tune the brightness of individual colour ranges, so you get to decide how bright the blues in a sky, the greens in foliage or any other element should be in your conversion.
+You can either use the sliders to control colours (as seen in the screenshot below), or grab the target tool and drag up or down over parts of the image to change the brightness of the colours in that part of the frame.

 7 Fix the flatness